gemeofficial/gemeblog/blog/2025-07-08-do-eggs-expire/index.md

 2. **Can you eat eggs that float in water?**

    Floating eggs are likely spoiled.
-It’s best to discard them.
+It's best to discard them.

 3. **What happens if you eat a bad egg?**